scaleoutsystems/fedn/docs/distributed.rst

 .. note::
-   For a secure and production-grade deployment solution over **public networks**, explore the FEDn studio service at **studio.scaleoutsystems.com**.
+   For a secure and production-grade deployment solution over **public networks**, explore the FEDn Studio service at **studio.scaleoutsystems.com**.

    Alternatively follow this tutorial substituting the hosts local IP with your public IP, open the neccesary